Find Healthcare Schools

 • Cytology Laboratory Manager (Cytology Lab Manager)

-There were about 171,400 jobs for Cytotechnologist in 2016 (in the United States).
+In 2016, there was an estimated number of 171,400 jobs in the United States for Cytotechnologist.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytotechnologist by 2026.
 The BLS estimates 12,900 yearly job openings in this field.

 undefined